-When people come in to see me for anxiety or depression, they often believe that this misery is happen to him or to her.
+When people seek counselling for anxiety or depression, they often believe that this misery is happening to him or her.
 However, the mental health professionals see the client as (unconsciously) choosing the misery s/he is feeling as their best attempt to solve their current relationship or life dilemma.
-So I would say the person is depressing or anxietying- an active verb.
-The good news is this also means the person can do something about this so that they can stop anxietying and starting happying.
+So, I would say the person is depressing or anxietying (an active verb).
+The good news is this also means the person can do something about this so that they can stop anxietying and start happying.

-· Behavior: Anxious people can be seen reading, planning, researching, fretting, pacing, calling and talking to people nonstop about the issue over and over again
+- Behaviour: Anxious people can be seen reading, planning, researching, fretting, pacing, calling and talking to people nonstop about the issue over and over again

 Purpose of Anxiety and Where it Goes Wrong

 All of us have a creative system.
-Our brain is very creative and trying to solve problems for us.
+Our brain is very creative and tries to solve problems for us.
 It never does anything to hurt us.
 But sometimes our brain is a little like a Genie.
-If you have seen tv shows, Genies grant you a wish, but they are bit literal.
-For example, if you say “Genie give me all the money in the world”.
+If you have seen tv shows, Genies grant you a wish, but they are a bit literal.
+For example, if you say, “Genie, give me all the money in the world”.
 The Genie grants you this wish by dropping literally all the money in the world on you and kills you.

 For many people, anxiety stems from a deep-seated belief that they are not competent or capable to handle what life may throw at him or her.
 This may not even be a conscious belief.
 People with chronic or severe anxiety can be extremely successful professionally or personally, but they often believe it’s because of their worry or anxiety-type solutions that they choose that makes them successful.